SoCXin/doc/docs/X86/unit-testing.rst

 Allows you to run test on a remote machine or remote target device (board) without having to depend on OS software, extra software, SSH, VPN or opening network ports.
-Remote Unit Testing works in pair with :ref:`pioremote`.
+Remote Unit Testing works in pair with :ref:`mcs51`.
 In this case, you need to use the special command :ref:`cmd_remote_test`.

 PlatformIO supports multiple :ref:`ci` systems where you can run unit tests